Canonical Decompositions of 3-Connected Graphs: Proof of

 The \emph{boundary} of an edge $e$ of $O$ is the 2-element set that, for each endvertex $u$ of~$e$, contains $u$ if $u$ is red, and otherwise contains the unique edge of~$O$ other than~$e$ that is incident with~$u$.

 \begin{eg} If $e$ is bold, then its boundary is a red mixed 2-separat{\"o}r. \end{eg}

-\begin{lem} Assume \autoref{X} and that $O$ does not have the type \ty{btt}.
-If a tri-separation $(C,D)$ of~$G$ almost interlaces the tri-star $\sigma$ of $\Acal$ and $S(C,D)\cap O$ is equal to the boundary of a bold edge of~$O$, then $(C,D)$ or $(D,C)$ is in the tri-star of~$\Acal$. \end{lem}
+\begin{lem} Assume \autoref{X} with crossing tri-separations and that $O$ does not have the type \ty{btt}.
+If a tri-separation $(C,D)$ of~$G$ almost interlaces the tri-star $\sigma$ of $\Acal$ and $S(C,D)\cap O$ is equal to the boundary of a bold edge of~$O$, then $(C,D)$ or $(D,C)$ is in the tri-star of~$\Acal$ or $(C,D)$ is crossed by some tri-separation of~$G$. \end{lem}